eomii/rules_ll/README.md

 ## 📜 License

-`rules_ll` stands under the Apache 2.0 License with LLVM exceptions.
+Licensed under the Apache 2.0 License with LLVM exceptions.

 This repository uses overlays and automated setups for the CUDA toolkit and HIP.
 Using `compilation_mode` for heterogeneous toolchains implies acceptance of